Race Across the World series 2: Leg 2: Copán Ruinas, Honduras → Panama City, Panama

 As they were a long way behind, Emon & Jamiul took the faster CA1 route via San Salvador to make up time.
 They also took an expensive direct bus ride from Managua to David, Panama.
 They overtook Jen & Rob, who took a break in León and the Monteverde Cloud Forest Reserve and were the last team to arrive at Panama City.

 In Honduras, after buying food at a stop, Michael found that he had lost his money belt containing £1,155, more than half of the team's remaining funds.
-Even though they tried to earn some money at the Ballena National Marine Park, Shuntelle & Michael decided to quit the race at the second checkpoint as they felt they could no longer compete with too little money left.
+Even though they tried to earn some money at the Ballena National Marine Park, Shuntelle & Michael decided to quit the race at the second checkpoint as they felt they could no longer compete with so little money left.